Trusted WordPress tutorials, when you need them most.

 Want to add or customize your user role capabilities to your specific needs?
 Check out these WordPress tutorials to get started:

 We hope this article helped you learn how to let contributors edit their posts after being approved.
-You may also want to see our guide on how to make money online blogging with WordPress or see our expert picks for the best contact form plugins for WordPress.
+You may also want to see our expert picks of the best user management plugins for WordPress and our guide on how to show personalized content to different users in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.